Distributions of sparse spanning subgraphs in random graphs

 \section{Abstract}

-We describe a general approach of determining the distribution of spanning subgraphs in the random graph $\G(n,p)$.
-In particular, we determine the distribution of spanning subgraphs of certain given degree sequences, which is a generalisation of the $d$-factors, of spanning triangle-free subgraphs, of (directed) Hamilton cycles and of spanning subgraphs that are isomorphic to a collection of vertex disjoint (directed) triangles.
+We describe a general approach of determining the distribution of the number of certain types of spanning subgraphs in the random graph $\G(n,p)$.
+Using this approach, we reprove the distribution of the number of Hamilton cycles, with a proof that is much shorter than previously known proofs.
+We also achieve new results on determining the distribution of the number of spanning triangle-free subgraphs and the number of triangle-factors.